eurostat/Nuts2json/README.md

 ## Technical details

 These files are produced from the NUTS geodata provided on [Eurostat-GISCO website](http://ec.europa.eu/eurostat/web/gisco/geodata/reference-data/administrative-units-statistical-units/nuts).
-The input files are in the [shp folder](/src/resources/shp).
-They are transformed using [GDAL](http://www.gdal.org/) and [TopoJSON](https://github.com/mbostock/topojson/wiki) programs.
-The transformation process is automated in a Python script, which is also available in the [/src/py/ folder](/src/py/).
+The input data are automatically downloaded from the [Eurostat GISCO API](https://gisco-services.ec.europa.eu/distribution/) and stored in a *download* folder.
+This data is transformed using [GDAL](http://www.gdal.org/) and [TopoJSON](https://github.com/mbostock/topojson/wiki) programs.
+The entire process is automated in a Python script, which is also available in the [/src/py/ folder](/src/py/).
 This process has 5 steps:
 1. *download*: Retrieve the input data using [Eurostat GISCO API](https://gisco-services.ec.europa.eu/distribution/).
 2. *filterRenameDecompose*: Prepare input data: filter, rename attributes and decompose by NUTS level.
 3. *reprojectClipGeojson*: Clip, reproject and convert as GeoJSON.